-Located in the Miami Design District, the one Michelin starred Le Jardiner boosts classic French technique to all of its dishes.
+Located in the Miami Design District, the one-Michelin-starred Le Jardiner boosts classic French technique to all its dishes.
 Patrons can enjoy lunch, dinner, Sunday brunch, and happy hour indoors or in its tropical outdoor area.
-Menu highlights include spring pea and ricotta agnolottis with wild mushrooms and trio of pea and mint, and the whole lobster with marbled potatoes, fava beans, and coralline bisque.
+Menu highlights include spring pea and ricotta agnolotti with wild mushrooms, a trio of pea and mint, and lobster with marbled potatoes, fava beans, and coralline bisque.
 Don’t forget to end the meal with a decadent dessert or cheese plate.

-After a two year hiatus, Bagatelle is back and offering the taste (and party) of the French Riviera.
-Expect bright dishes at this lively restaurant like the wild scallop ceviche with olive oil and lemon flavors, crispy fish fritters with arrabbiata sauce, and steamed turbot fish with caramelized clementines.
-Finish off the meal with either the dark chocoalte fondant souffle or the crepes with caramelized pistachio.
+After a two-year hiatus, Bagatelle is back and offering the taste (and party) of the French Riviera.
+Expect bright dishes at this lively restaurant, like the wild scallop ceviche with olive oil and lemon flavors, crispy fish fritters with arrabbiata sauce, and steamed turbot fish with caramelized clementines.
+Finish the meal with the dark chocolate fondant souffle or the crepes with caramelized pistachio.

 This chic Brickell restaurant boasts high-end French brasserie fare with Mediterranean touches.
 Diners can expect to dine among the socialite and business crowds, who are all in search of one thing: delicious food.
 Stars of the menu include the creamy burrata, fresh yellowtail carpaccio, and butter- and herb-soaked traditional escargot.
 Don’t forget to save room for light-as-air cheesecake.

 Off the beaten path in Coral Gables, those searching for French cuisine in a relaxed atmosphere will be happy to have stumbled upon Frenchie’s.
-Browse the wall length chalkboard menu with dishes scribbled in colors along or select from smaller boards that are passed around featuring the specials.
+Browse the wall-length chalkboard menu with dishes scribbled in colors or select from smaller boards that are passed around featuring the specials.
 Enjoy classics such as the croque monsieur, steak and frites, risottos, and vanilla pot du crème for dessert.

 Pascal's On Ponce

 For more than 20 years, Pascal’s on Ponce has been serving Coral Gables some of the city’s best French cuisine.
-Diners can order French fare such as mussels mariniere and chicken Paillard or opt for a dinner tasting menu featuring a twice baked, upside down gruyere cheese souffle, diver scallops, lamb rack, and chocolate souffle.
+Diners can order French fare such as mussels mariniere and chicken Paillard or opt for the dinnertime tasting menu featuring a twice-baked, upside-down gruyere cheese souffle, diver scallops, lamb rack, and chocolate souffle.

-Coconut Grove’s Le Bouchon is a homey restaurant offering diners a taste of cuisine reminiscent of Lyon, France.
-On the menu guests will find French red wine beef stew made with veal cheeks over fettuccine pasta, chicken fricassee served with a porcini mushroom risotto, and a warm caramelized apple pie tarte tartin that is worth the calories.
+Coconut Grove’s Le Bouchon is a homey restaurant offering diners a cuisine reminiscent of Lyon, France.
+On the menu, guests will find French red wine beef stew made with veal cheeks over fettuccine pasta; chicken fricassee served with a porcini mushroom risotto and a warm caramelized apple pie tarte tartan that is worth the calories.

 For more than a decade this cozy restaurant has been serving up French fare in South Miami.
 Try the quiche or soup du jour along with the spinach salad with Roquefort cheese and caramelized pear, or the escargot that requires the crusty bread to soak up all the butter.
 For heartier appetites, order any of the entrees and end with the creme brûlée that’s big enough for two.